 Vice President Jerdonek presented his memo “A Multilanguage Open Source Ranked Choice Voting Results Reporter” and outlined the program he created to improve ranked choice voting (RCV) reporting and to remove technical barriers in the current results reporting.
 More specifically, Open Source Reporter can generate reports in screen-reader friendly HTML and multi-languages.
 The Commissioners all expressed their overt support and appreciation for this program and thanked Vice President Jerdonek for his work and insight regarding this project and his collaboration with Director Arntz and the Elections Department.

-President Stone presented information about the process for presenting Department proposed legislation for the Board of Supervisors an agenda item that will she has been working on with Director Arntz.
+President Stone presented information about the process for presenting Department proposed legislation for the Board of Supervisors, an agenda item that she has been working on with Director Arntz.
 This agenda item will be slated for the October meeting.

 Public Comment